This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 How To Highlight Hair At Home Without Foil

-This is a terrific option for beginners who need extra help dividing the hair into sections in an organized way.
+It’s a terrific option for people who need extra help dividing the hair into sections in an organized way.

-A highlighting cap is a plastic cap that has tiny holes perforated all over.
+A highlighting cap is a soft plastic cap perforated with small holes.

 The great thing about using a highlighting cap is that you can customize how thick you want your hair sections to be.